 Beaumont Organic is a UK-based slow fashion brand that blends simple style with ethical production practices.
 Founded by Hannah Beaumont-Laurencia, the brand also has its own charitable foundation which supports people in Fiji.

-Sustainable Clothing Brands – Boody
+Sustainable Clothing Brands – Boody (UK)

 Made from organically grown bamboo, Boody is a UK clothing brand that supports the trend for all things green & ethical.
 Boody’s sustainable activewear line has everything you might need for your workout, including bamboo leggins, sports bras, shorts and socks.